malvag/distributed-ml-bench/README.md

 We've implemented the distributed model training component.
 In production, we might need to train different models and pick the top performer for model serving.
 Let's create two more models to understand this concept.

+One model I'mm trying is the CNN model with batch norm layer.

 ```python
 def build_and_compile_cnn_model_with_batch_norm():
   print("Training CNN model with batch normalization")